Pak did not give unhindered consular access to Kulbhushan Jadhav: India | Headlines

 Pak did not give unhindered consular access to Kulbhushan Jadhav: India

-Earlier, Pakistan announced that it provided consular access to Jadhav ahead of a deadline to file a review petition in a Pakistani court against his conviction by a military court on charges of espionage and terrorism.
-"The consular officers were not given unimpeded, unhindered, and unconditional access to Jadhav.
-On the contrary, Pakistani officials with an intimidating demeanor were present in close proximity of Jadhav and consular officers despite the protests of the Indian side," Srivastava said.
-He said it was also evident from a camera that was visible that the conversation with Jadhav was being recorded.
+Earlier this month, Pakistan said Jadhav refused to file an appeal in the Islamabad High Court against his conviction despite Pakistan offering the option to him.
+India termed the claim by Pakistan as "farce" and that he was "coerced" to forego his rights.
+"The consular officers were not given unimpeded, unhindered and unconditional access to Jadhav," Srivastava said.
 "In the light of these circumstances, the Indian consular officers came to the conclusion that the consular access being offered by Pakistan was neither meaningful nor credible.
 After lodging a protest, they left the venue," he said.

 Jadhav, a 50-year-old retired Indian Navy officer, was sentenced to death by a Pakistani military court on charges of "espionage and terrorism" in April 2017.
 Weeks later, India approached the International Court of Justice (ICJ) against Pakistan for denial of consular access to Jadhav and challenging the death sentence.
 The Hague-based ICJ ruled in July last year that Pakistan must undertake an "effective review and reconsideration" of the conviction and sentence of Jadhav and also to grant consular access to India without further delay.
 "It is clear that Pakistan's approach to this matter continues to be obstructive and insincere.
 It has not only violated its assurance to the ICJ to fully implement the 2019 judgment but also failed to act in accordance with its own ordinance," Srivastava said.
 He said External Affairs Minister S Jaishankar has apprised the family of Jadhav about Thursday's developments.